sohaib-nadeem/YADA/README.md

 ## [License](https://git.uwaterloo.ca/s26nadee/cs346-project/-/blob/main/LICENSE.txt)

 ## Project status
-See project [roadmap](https://git.uwaterloo.ca/s26nadee/cs346-project/-/wikis/Roadmap) for planned features and current status.
+See the Project Plan section in the [Project Proposal](https://git.uwaterloo.ca/s26nadee/cs346-project/-/wikis/Project-Proposal) for planned features and current status.
 Development from the original team (under the Team Members section) is planned to stop on Dec 5, 2023.